 Lieutenant General Frederick McCorkle USMC (Ret.)
 (TN)

-Fred McCorkle retired from the United States Marine Corps in October, 2001.
+Fred McCorkle retired from the United States Marine Corps in October 2001.
 He is currently serving on the Board of Directors and as a Senior Advisor for GKN Aerospace Services.
-He additionally serves on the Boards of: Atlas Air World Wide Holdings, Inc; Rolls-Royce North America, Inc; Lord Corporation; and JURA Corporation (where he also serves as President).
+He additionally serves on the boards of Atlas Air World Wide Holdings, Inc.; Rolls-Royce North America, Inc.; Lord Corporation; and JURA Corporation (where he also serves as President).

-Military schools included: The Basic School, Quantico, Virginia (1967); Naval Flight School, Pensacola, Florida (1967-1969); Marine Corps Test Pilot School, Tustin, California (1971); Marine Corps Command and Staff College, Quantico, Virginia (1979-1980); and the National War College, Fort McNair, Washington, D.C.
-(1984-1985).
+Other military schools included Marine Corps Test Pilot School, Tustin, CA (1971); Marine Corps Command and Staff College, Quantico, VA (1979-1980); and the National War College, Fort McNair, Washington, DC (1984-1985).